cfurrow/cfurrow.github.io/_drafts/how-i-evernote.md

 - Grocery lists
 - Daily dev journal
-- Phonecall notes
+- Phone call notes
 - Save articles and web pages
 - Recipes
 - Food journal
 - Screenshot storage (via [Skitch](http://evernote.com/skitch))

 I think I'm an above-average user of it, or at least that's what I tell myself to allow myself to be as addicted to it as I am.
+I'M A POWER USER!

-I feel like I'm constantly telling others how I use it, and how it's benefited me, so I thought I might as well try to capture a bit what I tell people, without all the drool.
+I feel like I'm constantly
+telling others how I use it, and how it's benefited me, so I thought I might as well try to capture a bit what I tell people, without all the drool.